 Here a few steps you can take…

 As always however, if the problem seems too complex – it probably is!
-The best thing you can do to save money and the stress of causing more damage is to engage a local plumber to investigate and solve your running toilet issues.
+The best thing you can do to save money and the stress of causing more damage is to engage a local plumber to investigate and solve your running toilet or clogging issues.

 Step #1: Check for malfunctioning parts